 - 1. Remove any connected peripherals. - 2.
 Unplug the power adapter from the power outlet and from MacBook Air.
 Wait one minute.
 Plug it back into the wall first, then to MacBook Air.
 Make sure the power outlet is working by plugging in another device (such as a lamp).
 When you plug the adapter back into the computer, the power adapter LEDs should light up green or amber. - 3.
 Connect a known-good Apple 45W Portable Power Adapter and power cord/plug to a knowngood power outlet.
-With the DC plug properly inserted, the LED should light up; if not, go to the "MagSafe connector" troubleshooting section. - Note: Inspect the MagSafe port on the computer for debris, such as metal stuck to the magnet in the port, which might prevent the connector from seating properly.
+With the DC plug properly inserted, the LED should light up; if not, go to the "MagSafe connector" troubleshooting section. - 4.
+Note: Inspect the MagSafe port on the computer for debris, such as metal stuck to the magnet in the port, which might prevent the connector from seating properly.
 On the adapter side, look at the DC connector for dust or other debris and check whether pins are missing, bent or stuck down.

-See Knowledge Base article 303083: Use and Cleaning of Power Adapter with MagSafe Connector for instructions on cleaning the adapter. - To perform a soft restart, press the control key, the command key, and the power button simultaneously and hold for three seconds. - 5.
-Reset PRAM.
-(After restart, hold down the Command-Option-P-R keys until you hear the startup chime at least one additional time after the initial startup chime). - Reset the SMC (power manager) as described in "Resetting the System Management Controller (SMC)" under "Troubleshooting Tips and Tricks" in the previous section. - Start up the system, and check the sleep indicator LED.
+To perform a soft restart, press the control key, the command key, and the power button simultaneously and hold for three seconds.

+- 5. Reset PRAM.
+(After restart, hold down the Command-Option-P-R keys until you hear the startup chime at least one additional time after the initial startup chime). - 6.
+Reset the SMC (power manager) as described in "Resetting the System Management Controller (SMC)" under "Troubleshooting Tips and Tricks" in the previous section. - 7.
+Start up the system, and check the sleep indicator LED.
 If the indicator LED lights up briefly, then the logic board is getting power and completing the boot cycle.
 Go to the "Power, but No Video" troubleshooting section. - 8.
-Verify that the IPD flex cable is connected properly to the logic board. - Disconnect the AirPort/Bluetooth flex cable from the logic board and start up the computer.
-If it starts, shut it down and check the flex cable connector and the connector on the logic board and replace the damaged parts.
-If it appears OK, try a known-good AirPort/Bluetooth - 10.
+Verify that the IPD flex cable is connected properly to the logic board. - 9.
+Disconnect the AirPort/Bluetooth flex cable from the logic board and start up the computer.
+If it starts, shut down the system and check the flex cable connector and the connector on the logic board, and replace the damaged parts.
+If it appears OK, try a known-good AirPort/ Bluetooth card. - 10.
 Replace battery with a known-good battery.
 Make sure the battery cable to the logic board is fully seated. - 11.
-Reseat these flex cables: - Hard drive flex cable (boots to flashing folder if not connected or corrupt) - Display LVDS cable - 12.
+Reseat these flex cables: - Hard drive flex cable (boots to flashing folder if not connected or corrupt) Display LVDS cable - 12.
 Inspect flex cable connectors and their terminals on the logic board for damage and replace any damaged parts. - 13.
 Replace the logic board.